rbind/yutani/content/post/2018-02-12-rtweet-auth.md

 tw <- search_tweets("#rstats", include_rts = FALSE)
 ```

-And, all you need to do is just click "Authorise App" button on the browser.
+And, all you need to do is just click "Authorise app" button on the browser.

 ![](/images/2018-02-12-rtweet.png)